Lightweight Structure-Aware Attention for Visual Understanding: Experiments

-We use the isotropic model (LiSANet-I-T) for ablations since the operators with quadratic complexity are hard to be adopted for hierarchical models due to their extreme memory consumption shown in Fig.~\ref{fig:efficiency_graph}c.
+\textbf{Setup.} We use the isotropic model (LiSANet-I) for analyses since the operators with quadratic complexity are hard to be adopted for hierarchical models due to their extreme memory consumption.
+LiSANet-I is trained for 150 epochs on ImageNet1K, and we follow the rest of the training recipes suggested in~\citep{touvron2021training,liu2021swin} for a fair comparison.
 Unless specified otherwise, we use $224\times224$ resolution for input.

-\textbf{Comparison with other operators.} In Tab.~\ref{table_operator}, we compare our LiSA operator with several others, including self-attention~\cite{vaswani2017attention,raffel2019exploring}, convolution~\cite{howard2017mobilenets,rao2021global}, and highly-expressive operators~\cite{bello2021lambdanetworks,kim2021relational}.
-For a fair comparison, we only replace our operator with others in the LiSA blocks, and all the receptive fields are set as global, except for the $7\times 7$ depthwise convolution~\cite{howard2017mobilenets}.
-As expected, self-attention with RPE~\cite{raffel2019exploring} outperforms vanilla self-attention~\cite{vaswani2017attention} in accuracy, showing the impact of convolutional inductive biases.
-GF layer~\cite{rao2021global}, an FFT-based global convolution, outperforms local depthwise convolution~\cite{howard2017mobilenets}, and the accuracy becomes comparable to the self-attention when increasing FLOPs (6$^{th}$ row).
-However, the accuracy of the GF layer is lower than Lambda convolution or RSA due to the limited expressivity.
-RSA~\cite{kim2021relational} shows the effectiveness of learning structural patterns with high accuracy, but it requires a huge computation budget.
-LiSA shows the best trade-off between accuracy and FLOPs, achieving the best accuracy among the operators with lower FLOPs.
-The accuracy of LiSA is even 1.5\% higher than the self-attention with increased parameters (3$^{rd}$ row), indicating that the accuracy gain of LiSA does not come from the increased parameters.
+\textbf{Comparison with other operators.} In Tab.~\ref{table_operator}, we compare our LiSA operator with several others, including self-attention~\citep{vaswani2017attention,raffel2019exploring}, convolution~\citep{howard2017mobilenets,rao2021global}, and the other expressive operators~\citep{bello2021lambdanetworks,kim2021relational,li2022mvitv2,siinception}.
+For a fair comparison, we only replace our operator with those others in the LiSA blocks, and all the receptive fields are set as global, except for the $7\times 7$ depthwise convolution~\citep{howard2017mobilenets}.
+LiSA substantially outperforms self-attention with and without RPE~\citep{raffel2019exploring} (first two rows) in accuracy, showing the impact of learning structural patterns.
+The accuracy of LiSA is even 1.5\% higher than the self-attention with larger channels (3$^{\textrm{rd}}$ row), indicating that the gain does not come from the increased parameters.
+LiSA also performs better than the GF layer~\citep{rao2021global} (5, 6$^{\textrm{th}}$ rows), which is equal to a global circular convolution.
+This implies that the adjustable attention kernel of LiSA is a better fit for learning various visual concepts rather than the static convolution kernel.